Let’s be real - online school has gotten us into a habit of waking up, marking yourself as present for class, and then going back to sleep.

 Unfortunately, your brain and your body isn’t going to be thanking you by the time school starts again.

-Since the Government has estimated that schools can resume within the coming month, it’s best to start practising regulating your sleeping pattern…effective immediately.
+Since the Government has estimated that schools can resume within the coming month, it’s best to start practicing regulating your sleeping pattern…effective immediately.

 You guys are responsible for your own bodies, and ultimately, your own learning.